NephosIntegration/Formula.SimpleRepo/README.md

 public class TodoRepository : RepositoryBase<Todo, TodoConstraints>
 ```

-# Scoped Constraints
+### Scoped Constraints

+You might also only want certain records to be returned based on some certain "scope".
 Scoped constraints, are contraints that get applied automatically with every request.
 These are applied in addition to (and instead of) any contraints applied that might be present.
 These are useful for applying default constraints that need to be applied every time, and also as a strategy for limiting the scope of the data returned for security reasons, or other creative business rule purposes.
 You can also programatically turn these on and off.

 For example, if I want to limit the scope of data, so that users can only see their data based on their user id, I can apply a scoped constraint.
 This way if a request for all data, is made, the server side can limit the results.